DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

     TypeError
         If db_name or collection_name are not non-empty strings.
     """
+    # Sanity-check identifiers before accessing PyMongo helpers.
     if not isinstance(db_name, str) or not db_name: raise TypeError("db_name must be a non-empty string.") if not isinstance(collection_name, str) or not collection_name: raise TypeError("collection_name must be a non-empty string.")

+    # Delegate collection retrieval to PyMongo using the validated names.
     db = client[db_name]
     return db[collection_name]